librenms/librenms/doc/Support/Configuration.md

 # Interfaces to be ignored

 Interfaces can be automatically ignored during discovery by modifying bad_if\* entries in a default array, unsetting a default array and customizing it, or creating an OS specific array.
 The preferred method for ignoring interfaces is to use an OS specific array.
 The default arrays can be found in misc/config_definitions.json.
-OS specific definitions (includes/definitions/_specific_os_.yaml) can contain bad_if\* arrays, but should only be modified via pull-request as manipulation of the definition files will block updating.
+OS specific definitions (includes/definitions/\_specific_os_.yaml) can contain bad_if\* arrays, but should only be modified via pull-request as manipulation of the definition files will block updating:

 Examples: